DanielJoy6/TicTacToe-Bot/README.md

 ## Features
 - Q-Learning table mapping states & actions with rewards
 - Self-play training of 100k+ rounds
 - Evaluation & training functions
+- 50% reduced training time due to canonicalization of game states

 ## How It Works
 - Board is represented as a tuple